deepanshs/mrsimulator/docs/installation/source.rst

 **Prerequisites**

-You will need a C-compiler suite and the development headers for the BLAS and FFTW libraries, along with development headers from Python and Numpy, to build the
-``mrsimulator`` library from source.
+You will need a C-compiler suite and the development headers for the BLAS and FFTW libraries, along with development headers from Python and Numpy, to build the ``mrsimulator`` library from source.
 The mrsimulator package utilizes the BLAS and FFTW routines for numerical computation.
-To leverage the best performance, we recommend installing the BLAS and FFTW libraries, which are optimized and tuned for your system.
+To leverage the best performance, we recommend installing the BLAS and FFTW libraries which are optimized and tuned for your system.
 In the following, we list recommendations on installing the C-compiler (if applicable), BLAS, FFTW, and building the mrsimulator libraries.

 **Obtaining the Source Packages**